Krissh-C/X1C2-macOS/README.md

-# Notes
-Please do keep in mind this EFI is heavily bloated, there's some useless stuffs present.
-"If it ain't broke, don't fix it" mentality going on here.

-# Issues
-For any issues, please open an issue or check if there's a solution already available in the issues section.
-Issues with solutions will be under closed issues.

 # macOS on ThinkPad X1C2
 This repository is made to help run macOS on a ThinkPad X1C2. **Now with OCLP!!**